slab/quill/docs/configuration.md

 The following keys are recognized:

+#### debug

+- Default: `false`

+- Shortcut for [debug](/docs/api/#debug).
+Note `debug` is a static method and will affect other instances of Quill editors on the page.
+Debugging messages are disabled by default.

+#### formats

+- Default: All formats

+- Whitelist of formats to allow in the editor.
+See [formats](/docs/formats/) for a complete list.

 #### modules

 - Collection of modules to include and respective options.
 See [Modules](/docs/modules/) for more information.

+#### placeholder

+- Default: ''

+- Placeholder text to show when editor is empty.

 #### readOnly